cabforum/servercert/docs/BR.md

 10. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).

 ### 4.9.2 Who can request revocation
+The Subscriber, RA, or Issuing CA can initiate revocation.
+Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the issuing CA of reasonable cause to revoke the certificate.

 ### 4.9.3 Procedure for revocation request
 The CA SHALL provide a process for Subscribers to request revocation of their own Certificates.
 The process MUST be described in the CA's Certificate Policy or Certification Practice Statement.
 The CA SHALL maintain a continuous 24x7 ability to accept and respond to revocation requests and related inquiries.